na-na-hi/renget/archive/tmd2character_wallis.md

 Item Name | Description
 ------ | :----:
 1. Shattered TM | A broken TM that once contained the instructions to a move.
 Can be repaired.
-2. Blue Gummi | Gives +10 IQ points to Water-Types.
+2. Brown Gummi | Gives +10 IQ points to Ground-Types.
 Gives +5 to other types.
-Tastes like saltwater taffy.
+Tastes like sweet root vegetable.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.